aalykiot/tachyon/README.md

 ```

 ### complete:[task]
-It gets boring now but the runtime will also emit an `complete` event for targeted events.
+It gets boring now but the runtime will also emit a `complete` event for targeted tasks.

 ```ts
 tachyon.on("complete:fetch-api", (task: Task) => {